Azure Storage scalability and performance targets for storage accounts

+This article details the scalability and performance targets for Azure storage accounts.
 The scalability and performance targets listed here are high-end targets, but are achievable.
 In all cases, the request rate and bandwidth achieved by your storage account depends upon the size of objects stored, the access patterns utilized, and the type of workload your application performs.

-The following table describes default limits for Azure Storage.
-The ingress limit refers to all data (requests) being sent to a storage account.
-The egress limit refers to all data (responses) being received from a storage account.
+The following table describes default limits for Azure general-purpose v1, v2, and Blob storage accounts.
+The ingress limit refers to all data from requests that are sent to a storage account.
+The egress limit refers to all data from responses that are received from a storage account.

-|Number of storage accounts per region per subscription, including both standard and premium accounts||200|
+|Number of storage accounts per region per subscription, including both standard and premium accounts||250|

-|Max number of blob containers, blobs, file shares, tables, queues, entities, or messages per storage account||No limit|
+|Maximum number of blob containers, blobs, file shares, tables, queues, entities, or messages per storage account||No limit|

 |Maximum request rate1 per storage account||20,000 requests per second|